 Compared to my results from a few weeks prior (just before I started supplementing with MLP), I could definitely see improvement in both my focus and memory.

-One other thing Mind Lab Pro is supposed to help with is your mood.
+One other thing Mind Lab Pro is supposed to help with is your mood balance.
 And I have to say, my state of mind also seemed better than before.
 It didn’t feel like a huge difference, but every little bit helps.

 I should note, however, that it’s entirely possible my mood improved simply because I was more productive and wasn’t directly caused by any of MLP’s ingredients.
 Checking things off my long to-do list always makes me happy.